Freeren-AI/.github/profile/README.md

 **Johnny, Curator of the Mirrored Maze** 🔵🟢⚪
 `Archer` · `Lawful Good` · 🍃Grass/⚙️Steel
 Polishes the UX until it's frictionless, then introduces a combo no one asked for that somehow wins.
-The perfectionist who also breaks reality.
+The perfectionist who breaks reality.
 (ﾉ◕ヮ◕)ﾉ*:･ﾟ✧

 **Bruno, Phantom of the Critical Path** 🔴⚪🔵